 A store’s POS system is a great way to keep track of customer numbers.
 It is also useful for the first few days after the weekend.
-A store that has the same number of customers in July 1st and 2nd will be able prepare for the large crowds expected on July 3rd and 4.
+A store that has the same number of customers on July 1st and 2nd will be able to prepare for the large crowds expected on July 3rd and 4.

 We can guess at the impact of COVID-19, but we won’t know until the weekend has ended.
 Prepare for large crowds and ensure safety precautions.
 Casual cookouts are the most popular way to celebrate this year.